 The key to successful workplace competition is good organization and structure of employee engagement programs.
 Employees need to know any competition with their peers is grounded in trust and productivity, not fear and despondency.

 Is it Good to be Competitive in the Workplace?

 From an individual’s point of view, peer comparison can be a strong motivator to work harder and longer.
 Plus, competitive feelings indicate an employee’s desire to learn, improve, and win.

 Problems with workplace competitiveness arise when it becomes toxic.
-A person with a healthy outlook on competition, though, exhibits a willingness to push boundaries, problem-solve, and trust their instincts, all excellent skills that lead to greater innovation and organizational success.
+A person with a healthy outlook on competition exhibits a willingness to push boundaries, problem-solve, and trust their instincts, all excellent skills that lead to greater innovation and organizational success.

 Does Competition Increase Performance?

 Competition encourages people to try new things and even go outside their job duties.
 The feeling of being challenged often leads to greater performance.
-The secret to striking a healthy balance with workplace competition is ensuring that people are not only competing against each other but with themselves.
+The secret to striking a healthy balance with workplace competition is ensuring that people compete against each other and with themselves.
 This result is one of the most significant benefits that gamification offers.

 To understand how gamification helps build an individual’s engagement, motivation, and productivity, think about how successful fitness trackers have become.
 When people count how many steps they walk per day, they’re naturally going to want to walk more to hit or surpass goals.
 It’s the same with gamification.
 The real-time feedback and rewards employees get for their performance are going to motivate them to do better.
 Managers can set goals employees can track in real-time, have them compete with themselves and others, and drive intrinsic value.
 And when goals are realistic, employees feel happier and are less likely to disengage.